bootstrapworld/curriculum/lessons/Data-Science/choosing-your-dataset/langs/en-us/slides.md

 # Exploring Your Dataset

 - What is the distribution of data in your categorical columns?
 Turn to Complete @printable-exercise{data-cycle-categorical.adoc}, and use the Data Cycle to generate pie and bar charts.
 - What do these charts tell you?
-Add the images of these charts - along with your interpretation! - to the "Making Displays" section of your @starter-file{exploration-paper}.
+Add the images of these charts - along with your interpretation! - to the "Making Displays" section of your @starter-file{exploration-project}.
 - Do these displays bring up any interesting questions?
 If so, add them to the end of the document.

 ---